 Emily Wallis Hughes is a poet and editor who grew up in Agua Caliente, California, a small town in the Sonoma Valley.
 Sugar Factory, her first full-length book of poems, containing a series of twelve new paintings by Sarah Riggs in collaboration with Emily’s poetry, was published in January 2019 by Spuyten Duyvil.
-Her poems have been published in the Berkeley Poetry Review, Cordella, Elderly, Gigantic Magazine, Menage, Painted Bride Quarterly, Prelude, Suisun Valley Review, A Women’s Thing, ZAUM, and others.
+Sugar Factory was a finalist for both the Fence Modern Poets Series Prize and the Tupelo Press Dorset Prize.
+Her poems have been published in the Berkeley Poetry Review, Cordella, Elderly, Gigantic Magazine, Menage, Painted Bride Quarterly, Prelude, Suisun Valley Review, A Women’s Thing, ZAUM, and many other journals.

 Emily co-edited Slovene avant-garde poet Jure Detela’s Moss & Silver, translated by Raymond Miller with Tatjana Jamnik (Ugly Duckling Presse).
-Currently she is an editor at Fence, where she focuses on Elecment and Constant Critic through Fence Digital, and proofreads Fence, the print literary journal.
+Currently she is an editor at Fence, where she edits Elecment, co-edits The Constant Critic, and directs distribution of Fence, the literary journal.

 In California, Emily earned a BA in English Literature and an MA in Creative Writing and English Literature from the University of California, Davis.
 After living in Berkeley and working in San Francisco, she taught English composition and literature at American River College and Cosumnes River College in Sacramento, California.
 In addition to Rutgers – New Brunswick, Emily has taught creative writing courses at New York University and the University of California, Davis.